thatrtxdude/.dotfiles/README.md

 Nerd fonts are also a hard-requirement, as I use Blex Mono Nerd Font and JetBrainsMonoNL Nerd Font extensively.

+# Disclaimer
+Some scripts/applications that I use in these dotfiles were written by me, but these haven't been uploaded yet as I don't consider them quite done just yet.
+A noteable example for this would be the pwctl.py script that I use in my waybar config.
+For now, I encourage replacing this with something like pavucontrol (GUI) or pulsemixer (TUI).

 # Yazi
 My Yazi config requires additional plugins that aren't included in these dotfiles.
 Install them using: